kronoscode/django-magicembed/README.md

 pip install -e git+git://github.com/kronoscode/django-magicembed.git#egg=magicembed
 ```

-If you have a requeriments list add this to your requeriments
+If you have a requirements list add this to your requirements

 1. <code>magicembed==(version)</code>